What Should You Do if Denied Canadian Pension Plan Disability Benefits?

 The calculations involved in determining your disability payment can be complicated, and mistakes can be made.
 Entitlements are also frequently denied.

 If your CPP benefits have been denied, contact a lawyer in order to preserve your rights to appeal any negative decision.
-The Preszler Law Firm is experienced with handling all levels of appeals and can guide you through the process of getting the benefits you deserve.
+The Preszler Injury Lawyers is experienced with handling all levels of appeals and can guide you through the process of getting the benefits you deserve.
 Call 1-800-JUSTICE® today to set up a free consultation with one of the lawyers in our Ontario office.